-Do you know how much science has contributed to the world of HIV and AIDS over the last decade?
+Science has contributed greatly to HIV and AIDS prevention and treatment over the last decade.

-Science has made great progress in the fight against HIV and AIDS over the last 10 years.
-There have been great achievements in “functional” cures, better drugs, fewer side effects, preventive efforts and longer lives.
+Science has made great progress in the fight against HIV and AIDS over the last decade.
+There have been great achievements in “functional” cures, with better preventive efforts and more effective drugs that cause fewer side effects and lead to longer lives.

-Here are 6 important findings that have changed the face of HIV and AIDS:
+Here are six important developments that have changed the face of HIV and AIDS:

-PrEP — which stands for Pre-exposure prophylaxis — can help those who are likely to get HIV, such as sex workers or those in a relationship with an HIV-positive partner.
-These daily pills can help prevent infection.
-Although this drug is not 100 percent foolproof, recent studies have demonstrated that it is indeed very effective if taken regularly.
+PrEP — which stands for pre-exposure prophylaxis — can help those who are at a greater risk of contracting HIV, such as sex workers or those in a relationship with an HIV-positive partner.
+Although not 100% effective, recent studies have demonstrated that these daily pills can help prevent infection, if taken regularly.

 HIV can now be detected within weeks of exposure.
-Early detection can result in better health outcomes and near-normal lifespans.
-It can also prevent further transmission since a major part of new infections can come from those who have been recently infected.
+Early detection can result in better health outcomes and near-normal life spans.
+It can also prevent further transmission, because a major part of new infections can come from those who have been recently infected.

-As people continue to live healthy and longer lives with HIV, the demographics of the HIV-positive population is also shifting..
-According to the CDC, in 2014, an estimated 1.2 million people were living with HIV in the U.S. An estimated 44,073 people were diagnosed with HIV infection in the U.S. in 2014.
-The number of new HIV diagnoses fell 19 percent from 2005 to 2014.
-Despite some progress, HIV infection has increased among a few groups: African American gay and bisexual men accounted for the largest number of estimated HIV diagnoses (11,201), followed by white gay and bisexual men (9,008).
+As people continue to live healthy and longer lives with HIV, the demographics of the HIV-positive population are also shifting.
+According to the Centers for Disease Control and Prevention, in 2015, an estimated 1.1 million people were living with HIV in the United States.
+An estimated 38,739 people were diagnosed with HIV infection in the U.S., in 2017.
+The number of new HIV diagnoses fell 9%, from 2010 to 2016.
+Despite some progress, HIV infection disproportionately affects some groups, such as African Americans and gay and bisexual men.

-According to a study published in the journal of Scientific Reports,, researches are looking at a new method of curing the disease by targeting the genetic code of HIV that goes inside the cell.
-The new method uses the protein Cas9, which was modified in order to recognize HIV’s genetic code that inserts itself in the cells.
+According to a study published in the journal of Scientific Reports, researchers are looking at a new method of curing the disease, by targeting the genetic code of HIV that goes inside the cell.
+The new method uses the protein Cas9, which was modified in order to recognize HIV’s genetic code that inserts itself into the cells.
 Once the modified protein recognizes HIV’s genetic code, an enzyme will be released to remove the sequence, snipping away the virus.
-After the process, this “clean” blood is injected back to the patient.
+After the process, this “clean” blood is injected back into the patient.
 This is just the beginning of what may be a huge breakthrough in the fight against the disease.

-Also, according to the NIH, scientists have identified an antibody from an HIV-infected person that potently neutralized 98 percent of HIV isolates tested, including 16 of 20 strains resistant to other antibodies of the same class.
-The breadth and potency of this antibody, named N6, make it an attractive candidate for further development to potentially treat or prevent HIV infection, say the researchers.
+Also, according to the National Institutes of Health, scientists have identified an antibody from an HIV-infected person that potently neutralized 98% of HIV isolates tested, including 16 of 20 strains resistant to other antibodies of the same class.
+The breadth and potency of this antibody, named N6, make it an attractive candidate for further development to potentially treat or prevent HIV infection, according to the researchers.

-Positive Care at Keck Medicine of USC in Los Angeles provides a full spectrum of treatments focusing on the needs of patients living with HIV and AIDS.
-Our experts in Positive Care include a team of infectious disease physicians and general internists specializing in HIV.
-At Keck Medicine of USC, our expert physicians are committed to providing comprehensive adult primary care to all members of our community.
-We provide services at the Keck Medical Center and Keck Medicine – Downtown Los Angeles locations.
-To find out more, visit http://www.keckmedicine.org/positive-care/.
+Positive Care at Keck Medicine of USC in Los Angeles provides a full spectrum of treatments, focusing on the needs of patients living with HIV and AIDS.
+Our experts in Positive Care include a team of infectious disease physicians and general internists, specializing in HIV.
+At Keck Medicine, our expert physicians are committed to providing comprehensive adult primary care to all members of our community.
+We provide services at our Keck Medical Center of USC and Downtown Los Angeles locations.
+To find out more, visit https://wwkeckmedicine.wpengine.com/positive-care/.